 - A personal coach helps you to develop professionally so you are ready to apply for LPIOL.
 They can be anyone you feel can help you develop personally in your career and gain evidence for LPIOL.
 For some people this might be a formal arrangement, for others it may be regular meetings with a valued peer, mentor or colleague. - Your LPIOL Coach helps you reflect on your experience and refine your application to meet the LPIOL criteria.
-They must hold LPIOL.
+They will also hold an LPIOL award.